Cirque de Gavarnie: Our Guide to France’s Most Spectacular Walk

 The Cirque de Gavarnie Hike

-- To start the Gavarnie trail, head downhill from the main car park to the crossroads in the centre of Gavarnie village.
-Follow the main street south and after the bend take the left fork.
-The Cirque is visible from here, even from a distance you can see how it dominates the skyline and landscape.
+1. To start the hike, head downhill from the main car park to the crossroads in the centre of Gavarnie village.
+Follow the main street south.
+The Cirque is visible from here; even from a distance you can see how it dominates the skyline and landscape.

-- Keep on this track, perhaps stopping at the traditional stone bridge, the Pont de Nadau, which crosses the gave de Gavarnie, now a stream.
+1. Keep on this track, perhaps stopping at the traditional stone bridge, the Pont de Nadau, which crosses the Gave de Gavarnie, now a stream.
 Do not cross the bridge (although it’s a great spot for a photo op) and keep following the main track.
+Once you leave the village behind, the noise quickly disappears, and all you can hear are cowbells, the river and the waterfalls echoing from the cliffs ahead.

-- From here you’ll start to notice the track inclining as you pass through forest and the UNESCO World Heritage sign.
+1. From here you’ll start to notice the track inclining as you pass through forest and the UNESCO World Heritage sign.
 The views start to become really stunning, with the Cirque ahead in all its glory.
+The Cirque looks deceptively close for much of the walk, but because of its enormous scale it takes longer than you’d expect to reach it!

-- You are now at 1570m elevation, look up to the highest walls of the Cirque, where the peaks are over 3000m and may well still be covered in snow.
+1. You are now at 1570m elevation.
+Look up to the highest walls of the Cirque, where the peaks are over 3000m and may well still be covered in snow.
 Somewhere up there is the Brèche de Roland (or Roland’s Breach), a gap in the upper layer of the Cirque at 2807m on the border with Spain.

-- The huge glistening grande cascade de Gavarnie waterfall of the Gavarnie Cirque can be approached continuing on the track, until you start to ascend the 150m of shale required to feel the mist on your face.
+1. The huge Grande Cascade can be reached by continuing along the main path before tackling the final scramble over loose shale.
 Getting to the tallest waterfall in France can be a tricky ascent and descent, as the shale is loose and steep.
 If you’re not sure-footed, poles may help.

 Literally on the other side of the Cirque de Gavarnie, over Mont Perdu, or Monte Perdido (which means ‘hidden mountain’ in Spanish, as it cannot be seen from France) is the Circo de Soaso in the Ordesa National Park in Spain.

-It is possible to hike to Roland’s Breach and across the Spanish border between the cirques, staying at the the Refuge des Sarradets on route, a relatively easy hike from the Col de Tentes.
+It is possible to hike to Roland’s Breach and across the Spanish border between the cirques, staying at the Refuge des Sarradets en route, a relatively easy hike from the Col de Tentes.

 What is Roland’s Breach?

-Roland’s Breach, or Brècha de Roland, is the name of a natural gap in the Pyrenees, which is situated in the Ordesa y Monte Perdido National Park the border of Hautes-PyrĂ©nĂ©es, France and AragĂłn, Spain.
+Roland’s Breach, or Brècha de Roland, is the name of a natural gap in the Pyrenees, which is situated in the Ordesa y Monte Perdido National Park on the border of Hautes-Pyrénées, France and Aragón, Spain.
 Measuring 40m across and 100m high, at an elevation of 2804m, the gap is a distinctive landmark in these dramatic mountains and leads into the Cirque de Gavarnie.